Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Method

-In this section, we first analyze the challenges and limitations of current fine-grained control research, and establish the existence and applicability of aggregation algorithms.
-We then describe the design principles and propose the final algorithm, AMDM.
+In this section, we first analyze the challenges and limitations faced by current research on fine-grained control.
+We then discuss the existence and applicability of aggregation operations.
+Subsequently, we present Proposition \ref{p_normupper}, which reveals the geometric properties of the inference process, and Proposition \ref{p1}, which guides the final design of AMDM.